camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 ## Prerequisites

 - an [AWS account](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) is required to create any resources within AWS.
-- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) is a CLI tool for creating AWS resources.
+- [AWS CLI (2.11.15)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) is a CLI tool for creating AWS resources.
-- [eksctl](https://eksctl.io/installation/) is a CLI tool for creating and managing EKS clusters.
+- [eksctl (0.163.0)](https://eksctl.io/installation/) is a CLI tool for creating and managing EKS clusters.
-- [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the cluster.
+- [kubectl (1.28.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the cluster.

+The guide was initially created using the mentioned versions, but it should also be compatible with newer versions.

 ## Considerations